 Whether you have a full household with kids and pets or a quiet home with minimal unpredictability, rooms with spotless, carpet will inevitably experience a food or drink stain.
 We cherish a plush carpet pile for its comforting fibers and pristine appearance, and we aim to keep our carpet looking new for as long as possible.
-You can explore our Great Floors showroom in Seattle, WA for the perfect combination of carpet factors such as stain resistance and fiber type to serve your household needs.
+You can explore our Great Floors showroom in Couer D'Alene, ID for the perfect combination of carpet factors such as stain resistance and fiber type to serve your household needs.
 In addition to installing your home’s ideal carpet, make sure to review our helpful tips for how to remove these common carpet stains.

 When you notice a stain on your carpet, begin your stain removal procedure as soon as you can to prevent permanent stains from forming and moisture absorption within the pile.